Selecting a Security, Surveillance Camera : CCTV or IP Camera

 Let’s look at the benefits of an IP camera over CCTV.

-Live Remote Monitoring: Monitoring multiple locations becomes easy and economical with IP cameras.
+• Live Remote Monitoring: Monitoring multiple locations becomes easy and economical with IP cameras.
 The camera doesn’t need to be connected to a PC.
 You can view the camera images from any place that has an Internet connection.
 All you need is a PC with access to the Internet to view all the activity live.

-Motion Detection and Alarms: When IP cameras are used with motion detection software such as Security Monitor Pro, you will be informed and alerted instantly when motion is detected.
+• Motion Detection and Alarms: When IP cameras are used with motion detection software such as Security Monitor Pro, you will be informed and alerted instantly when motion is detected.
 The software allows you to view and control multiple IP cameras from a single PC interface.

-Better View and Control: Some IP cameras have features like Pan, Tilt and Zoom (PTZ).
+• Better View and Control: Some IP cameras have features like Pan, Tilt and Zoom (PTZ).
 You can control the camera remotely, adjusting the focus, angle, and field of view without being actually present at the camera site.
 You can track and zoom to reveal more about the exact person, place or thing you are concerned about.

 IP camera-based systems are the future of video surveillance.
 In the short term they may be a bit more expensive, but it is obviously an investment in superior quality and flexibility.
 As the surveillance technology of the future, you won’t be outgrowing an IP camera-based video surveillance system any time soon.
 You will be able to upgrade and improve this system for years to come while older systems will become obsolete.

-The program will work with most cameras that stream MJPEG over HTTP.
-IP camera is a proven technology that has many advantages over traditional analog CCTV systems.
-An IP camera can be best used for surveillance as it covers a wide range section area.
+When setting up a video security system with Security Monitor Pro you can choose from the list of supported IP cameras.
+Over 2000 IP cameras from leading camera manufacturers are supported.
+More cameras are added to this list regularly.
+Please see our full list of supported IP cameras.
+The software will work with most cameras that stream MJPEG over HTTP.
+Network IP cameras are a proven technology that has many advantages over traditional analog CCTV systems.
+An IP camera can be best used for surveillance as it covers a wide area.